Razadarit: Dala, Myaungmya and Bassein

 Laukpya's Irrawaddy delta was next.
 But Razadarit first needed to deal with his half-brother Gov. Nyi Kan-Kaung of Dala–Twante, whose territory bordered the delta.
 He had received intelligence that Kan-Kaung had entered into a secret pact with Laukpya.
 After a period of clandestine preparations, Razadarit suddenly sacked Dala, and had Kan-Kaung executed.
 His path to the delta was now open.

 In late 1389, Razadarit invaded the delta.
 Ava was still at war in the north, and could not send any help.
 Laukpya had to defend from inside the two heavily fortified port cities of Myaungmya and Bassein (Pathein).
 The strategy worked for awhile, holding off Razadarit's numerically superior forces for months.
 But as in Martaban, Laukpya's forces made what proved to be a crucial mistake of venturing out of Myaungmya.
-Laukpya's son and best commander Ma Pyit Nwe was captured.
+Laukpya's son and best commander Ma Pyit-Nwe was captured.
 A panicked Laukpya tried to flee the city but was also captured.
 Two days after Myaungmya's fall, Bassein also fell.
 Razadarit's forces went on to occupy the entire delta, including Ava's territory, Gu-Htut (modern Myan-Aung), in the northern delta, in 1390.
-His forces chased Gov. Lauk Shein of Bassein all the way to Sandoway (Thandwe) in Arakan, and laid siege to the city until Sandoway's ruler gave up Lauk Shein and his men.
+His forces chased Lauk Shein, governor of Bassein, all the way to Sandoway (Thandwe) in Arakan, and laid siege to the city until Sandoway's ruler gave up Lauk Shein and his men.
 It was a total rout.
 Only Laukpya's son Bya Kun and son-in-law Bya Kyin escaped to Ava.
+Lauk Shein was executed at Razadarit's command.

 To govern the province, Razadarit appointed Byat Za, who led the conquest of the delta, governor of Myaungmya, and Thilawa, a minister at the Pegu court, governor of Bassein.

 Second coronation and the fallout (1390)

 Razadarit had successfully reunified all three provinces of the Mon-speaking kingdom.
 In recognition of the momentous occasion, he held a second, much grander coronation ceremony in Pegu.
 He again had Piya Yaza Dewi by his side as the chief queen.
 This led to another round of bitter arguments between him and his first wife.
 He now took away Daw's family heirlooms—a dozen rings given by their father King Binnya U—and gave them to Piya Yaza Dewi.
 Bitter and heartbroken, Daw committed suicide.

 It was not all.
 Razadarit also ordered their only child Baw Law Kyan Daw executed.
-As recounted by the chronicle Razadarit Ayedawbon, he reasoned that as he himself revolted against his father, his son would certainly avenge for his mother when he grew up.
+As recounted by the chronicle Razadarit Ayedawbon, he reasoned that as he himself revolted against his father, his son would certainly avenge his mother when he grew up.
 According to legend, the child before his death proclaimed his innocence, and famously swore to be reborn as a prince of Ava and fight his father.
 Razadarit was greatly disturbed when he heard of the terrible oath.
 (In the superstitious world of Burmese politics, he was alarmed when the wife of Prince Min Swe of Ava gave birth to a son about a year later.)